Wakefield, Massachusetts: Town Council (fmrly. Board of Selectmen)

 The Board of Selectmen was the name of Wakefield's primary governing body until it changed its name to the "Town Council" in 2018 in an effort to maintain gender neutrality.
 Since that time, "Selectmen" have been called "Councilors."
 A single Councilor term lasts for three years; barring special elections, annual town elections take place each April.

-The Town Council consisted of, as of January 2025, Chair Jonathan Chines, Vice-Chair Michael J. McLane, Mehreen N. Butt, John F. Carney, Douglas S. Butler, Edward F. Dombroski, Jr., and Robert E. Vincent. with Sherri A. Dalton as clerk to the Town Council, and Thomas Mullen as town counsel.
+The Town Council consisted of, as of January 2026, Chair Mehreen Butt, Vice-Chair Jonathan Chines, Douglas S. Butler, John F. Carney, Stacey Constas, John Crisley, and Brian Fox. with Sherri A. Dalton as clerk to the Town Council, and Thomas Mullen as town counsel.